Denmark

 Civil engineering

 Civil engineering activities continue to show robust growth, supported by ongoing large-scale projects like the Femern Belt connection, Lynetteholm, and infrastructure upgrades under the Infrastructure Plan 2035.
 This sector remains resilient, buoyed by substantial long-term investments in green energy transformation, including fjernvarme (district heating) and enhancements to electricity grids necessary to meet ambitious climate goals.
-The sustained high level of activity from these projects ensures positive growth contributions through 2026.
-Anticipated growth rates within civil engineering are predicted to be 7.1% in 2025 and 6.5% in 2026, underscoring the durability of this sector's expansion and its pivotal role in maintaining high employment levels within the construction industry.
-Public sector investments have been critical, with forecasted increases of 4.5%, 7.1%, and 6% in 2024, 2025, and 2026, respectively.
+The sustained high level of activity from these projects ensures positive growth contributions through 2026 in current market prices.
+Anticipated growth rates within civil engineering are predicted 5,8% in 2026 and 7.1% in 2027, underscoring the durability of this sector's expansion and its pivotal role in maintaining high employment levels within the construction industry.
+Public sector investments have been critical, with forecasted change of 7.5%, and 14.5in 2026, and 2027 respectively.

 Prices of construction materials